 Dr. Rock has served on numerous NIH and USDA review panels and committees, and she currently serves on editorial boards for several peer-reviewed journals.
 To date, Dr Rock is the author of more than 230 scientific papers and book chapters.

-Murray B Stein MD, MPH, FRCPC is Professor of Psychiatry and Family & Preventive Medicine at the University of California San Diego (UCSD), where he directs the Anxiety & Traumatic Stress Disorders Program.
+Murray B Stein MD, MPH, FRCPC is Professor of Psychiatry and Family Medicine and Public Health at the University of California San Diego (UCSD), where he directs the Anxiety & Traumatic Stress Disorders Program.
 Dr. Stein graduated from the University of Manitoba and completed his residency and post-residency fellowship at the University of Toronto and at the National Institute of Mental Health in Bethesda, Maryland, USA.
 He subsequently completed a Master of Public Health degree at the Johns Hopkins University Bloomberg School of Public Health in Baltimore, Maryland.

 DDr.
 Stein’s research interests include the epidemiology, neurobiology, and treatment of anxiety disorders especially social phobia, panic disorder, and posttraumatic stress disorder.
 He has written or co-written over 400 peer-reviewed scientific articles on these topics, including in journals such as The Lancet, Journal of the American Medical Association, American Journal of Psychiatry, and Archives of General Psychiatry.
 He is co-editor, with Martin Antony PhD, of the Oxford Handbook of Anxiety and Related Disorders (2009).
 His federally funded research has included studies of interventions for anxiety disorders in primary care, pharmacological approaches to treatment-resistant anxiety disorders, and functional neuroimaging research in anxiety and trauma-related disorders.
 He is Principal Investigator and Director of the Department of Defense-funded (2008-2013) INjury and TRaumatic STress (INTRuST) Consortium, which studies treatments for Posttraumatic Stress Disorder and Traumatic Brain Injury.
 He is also Co-Principal Investigator (with Robert Ursano MD) of Army STARRS, an NIMH-funded project (2009-2014) investigating risk factors for suicide and other deployment-related disorders.